Advantages of incorporation for Business

 Stay updated with current accounting standards, business compliance, tax preparation tips, and latest news.

 Incorporating your business creates a separate legal entity that protects your personal assets from debts and lawsuits while offering tax savings, credibility, and long-term growth opportunities.
-Canadian corporations benefit from lower tax rates, income-splitting, and the ability to defer profits for future use.
-Incorporation also helps with succession and estate planning, making it especially valuable for growing or family-run businesses.
-While it involves more paperwork, the liability protection, tax efficiency, and professional credibility often make incorporation worth it once your business is profitable or facing higher risks.
+Canadian corporations may benefit from lower tax rates, income-splitting, and tax deferral but only when the business qualifies as active business income and is not classified as a Personal Services Business (PSB).
+Incorporation also supports succession and estate planning, making it valuable for growing businesses.
+However, improper structuring can eliminate these benefits entirely.

 Why Incorporate Your Business?